 WHERE DID THIS PROJECT BEGIN?

-At the Brent Museum & Archives the search for ‘Chinese’ in the database drew up limited results: Chinese style porcelain vases and some reproductions of advertisements for a handful of Chinese businesses.
+At the Brent Museum & Archives our very first search for ‘Chinese’ in the database drew up two types of results:

 SO, WHAT IS ‘THE TRAIL OF THE PEKING DUCK’?

-The inspiration for the research was drawn from a story of the classic Peking Duck dish being served for the first time in UK history in Brent, on Willesden’s High Road.
+The inspiration for the research was drawn from a story of the classic Peking Duck dish being served for the first time in UK history in Brent, at a Chinese restaurant called Kuo Yuan, on Willesden’s High Road.

 WHAT NEXT?